Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 - [Texture](docs/1.6/textureDefinition.cmn.md): describes how a feature is to be rendered
 - [Shared Resource](docs/1.6/sharedResource.cmn.md): models or textures that can be shared among features within the same layer

-An I3S profile uses either a single text-based subresources or separate binary subresources.
-The text-based resources contain all the geometry an attribute information (e.g. Point profile).
-The separate binary subresources have self-contained geometry and attribute subresources (e.g. mesh pyraminds).
+An I3S profile uses either a single text-based subresource or separate binary subresources.
+The text-based resources contain all the geometry and attribute information (e.g. Point profile).
+The separate, binary subresources have self-contained geometry and attribute subresources (e.g. mesh pyramids).
 Applications that use the separate binary subresources do not need to fetch the feature data in order to interpret them.

 Each node has exactly one `NodeIndexDocument` and one `SharedDescirptors` document.
 The `FeatureData`, `geometry`, and `attribures` can be bundled to help optimize network transfer and client side reactivity.
 This helps balance index size and feature splitting with optimal network usage.